-The remainder of this paper is organized as follows: First, we define and explain the concept of POSSE and the social and technical interdependencies in open source projects in general and in POSSE in particular.
+The remainder of this paper is organized as follows.
+First, we define and explain the concept of POSSE and the social and technical interdependencies in open source projects in general and in POSSE in particular.
 Second, the proposed research design is introduced including the description of our data collection and analysis.
 Third, we present our expected results as well as our roadmap until ICIS 2019.
 Fourth, we conclude with a discussion about potential challenges, risks, and our expected contributions.

 Theoretical Background